IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Keep in mind that the value of shares will be realized after the final declarations.
 B
 y following this structured strategy, you aim to maximize your points by making informed decisions based on calculated estimates and market observations.
-This approach balances profit potential with risk management, suitable for implementation by a model in the "Market" phase as a speculator.\n\n"
+This approach balances profit potential with risk management, suitable for implementation by a model in the Market phase as a speculator.\n\n"